amckenna41/pySAR/README.md

 Research Article
 ----------------
-The research article that accompanied this software is: "Comparative study on the utility of protein spectra and protein descriptors in the analysis of sequence activity relationships".
+The research article that accompanied this software is: "Machine Learning Based Predictive Model for the Analysis of Sequence Activity Relationships Using Protein Spectra and Protein Descriptors".
 This research article is uploaded to the repository as pySAR_research.pdf

 Directories
 -----------